No matter the size of your business, you need a reliable arsenal of online business tools that’ll help you keep it

-Everyone on Team Edgar, from development to writing to customer service to management and more, depends on certain tools of the trade to do their job – and today, we thought we’d give you a close look at just what some of those tools are!
+Everyone on Team Edgar, from development to writing to support to management and more, depends on certain tools of the trade to do their job – and today, we thought we’d give you a close look at just what some of those tools are!

 So, what are some of our favorite business tools for managing a business online?

 If you want to know more about your customers and how they’re interacting with your site, KISSmetrics can tell you.
 It’ll set you up with all kinds of data, like customer behavior and retention, your marketing’s conversion rates and ROI, A/B testing results, and more.